Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 VSCode Solidity Extension
 -------------------------

-We are currently working with Juan Blanco to get this into his `VScode Solidity Extension <https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity>`_.
+We are currently working with Juan Blanco to get this into his `VSCode Solidity Extension <https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity>`_.
 The `current working code can be found on github <https://github.com/rocky/vscode-solidity>`_.